INSIDE ORGANIC EYE

 OrganicEye endeavors to leverage the extensive experience of our management and staff, in farm policy, scientific research and political and marketplace education/advocacy, acting as corporate and governmental watchdogs, educating the public and preventing the erosion of the foundational precepts that the organic movement was founded upon.

 OrganicEye is a project of Beyond Pesticides.
-For almost 40 years it has been a public interest group overseeing the conduct of the Environmental Protection Agency and advocating for the elimination of toxins in food production, our homes, schools and communities.
+For almost 40 years it has been a public interest group overseeing the conduct of the Environmental Protection Agency and advocating for the elimination of toxics in food production, our homes, schools and communities.

 Beyond Pesticides is Organic.